Shenmin-Z/srt-player/readme.md

 - onced loaded, can be used without internet next time

-## About "upload"
+## About importing videos

-This application plays local video, it's not real "upload".
-This causes the problem that a user will have to "upload" everytime after the web page is reloaded.
-To mitigate this problem you can:
+To persist imported videos:

 - use desktop Chrome or Edge, which supports reading local files(user permission required)
-- check the `Copy file(s) to cache` option when uploading, which will save video files to indexeddb
+- check the `Copy file(s) to cache` option when importing, which will make a copy of video file to browser storage

 ## Limitations

-- Modern browser required.
-Tested on Chrome, Firefox, Edge and desktop Safari.
-- Video has to be in codecs that browser can play, which means if your video file has an incompatible format you will have to convert it to a compatible one first.
+- video has to be in codecs that browser supports
-- Waveform generation might not be accurate or fail on large file, in which case you can extract audio from video with some other software and select the `Enable using extra audio file` option.
+- mordern browser is recommended